phaserjs/phaser/README.md

 * Rectangle.ceil runs Math.ceil() on both the x and y values of the Rectangle.
 * Rectangle.ceilAll runs Math.ceil() on the x, y, width and height values of the Rectangle.
 * The Net and Debug classes have been stubbed out, so they can be properly excluded during a custom build (thanks @soldoutactivist #1772)
+* Device.oggVideo indicates if the browser can play back ogg video files.
+* Device.h264Video indicates if the browser can play back H264 (mp4) video files.
+* Device.mp4Video indicates if the browser can play back H264 (mp4) video files.
+* Device.webmVideo indicates if the browser can play back webm video files with the vp8 codec.
+* Device.vp9Video indicates if the browser can play back webm video files with the vp9 codec.
+* Device.hlsVideo indicates if the browser can play back mpeg video files.
+* PIXI.DisplayObject.worldPosition contains the position of the DisplayObject (and therefore any object that inherits from it, such as Phaser.Sprite) taking into account all transforms in the display list.
+It is updated at the end of `DisplayObject.updateTransform`.
+DisplayObject.position reflects only the position applied to the object directly, whereas worldPosition includes the positions that may have been applied to its ancestors.
+* PIXI.DisplayObject.worldScale contains the scale of the DisplayObject (and therefore any object that inherits from it, such as Phaser.Sprite) taking into account all transforms in the display list.
+It is updated at the end of `DisplayObject.updateTransform`.
+DisplayObject.scale reflects only the scale applied to the object directly, whereas worldScale includes any scales that may have been applied to its ancestors.
+* PIXI.DisplayObject.worldRotation contains the rotation of the DisplayObject (and therefore any object that inherits from it, such as Phaser.Sprite) taking into account all transforms in the display list.
+It is updated at the end of `DisplayObject.updateTransform`.
+DisplayObject.rotation reflects only the rotation applied to the object directly, whereas worldRotation includes any rotations that may have been applied to its ancestors.
+* Loader.video allows you to load a video file into Phaser.
+It works in the same way as Loader.audio, allowing you to pass an array of video files - and it will load the first one the device is capable of playing back.
+You can optionally load the video via xhr where the video data is converted to a Blob upon successful load.
+* Cache.addVideo allows you to add a loaded video into the Phaser Cache.
+This is called automatically by the Phaser Loader, but may be invoked directly as well.
+* Cache.checkVideoKey allows you to check if a video is stored in the cache based on the given key.
+* Cache.getVideo allows you to extract a video from the Cache based on its key.
+The video element itself (or the Blob is loaded with asBlob true) will be found in the `data` property of the returned object.
+* Cache.removeVideo will remove a video from the Cache based on the given key.

 ### Updates